-When I first founded Devskiller four years ago, my team’s goal was to help companies find great programmers.
-Since then I had the opportunity to work with Fortune 500 companies, as well as smaller ones from all over the world.
-I spoke to technical people like CTOs, IT managers, team leaders, team members, and HR representatives responsible for finding and hiring top tech talent.
+When I first founded Devskiller seven years ago, my team’s goal was to help companies find great developers.
+Since then, I had the opportunity to work with Fortune 500 companies, as well as smaller ones globally.
+I spoke to technical people like CTOs, IT managers, team leaders, team members, and HR representatives.
+All these people were responsible for finding and hiring top tech talent.
 They were all facing a universal problem: how to hire great programmers.
-In fact, it all starts with identifying a good developer when you see one, which brings us to the critical question: What are the qualities of a great software developer?
-There has been much discussion on the subject and as a start, I recommend you to read this amazing Quora thread packed full of insights from some serious industry masterminds.
+They were also chasing after the same developer strengths.

 - “What could I be missing?”

 - “Will you please shoot as many holes as possible into my thinking on this?”

 - “Even if it’s technically sound, is it understandable enough for the rest of the organization to operate, troubleshoot, and extend it?”

 I couldn’t agree more.
 At first glance, it may seem that these questions are asked by a serial pessimist.
 That’s not actually the case.
 They are asked by an inquisitive individual with a passion to write elegant and self-consistent systems.
 Don’t mistake thoroughness for a “we’re all doomed” attitude.

 Rahul Varshneya says that “fine art and programming are similar in that great technical skills don’t make for a great artist or programmer”.
 Greatness doesn’t come from technical skills alone.
 However, you can’t expect exceptional results from people who don’t have the right skills for the job.
 You should think of skills as one of the elements of the puzzle which doesn’t do much in isolation.
 It can do wonders when accompanied by other developer strengths, though.
 Luckily, the presence of key developer strengths is super easy to verify with coding tests.